jamesplease/redux-resource/docs/guides/crud-actions.md

 For create and read CRUD operations, you can supply a `list` to add the resources returned from the operation with one of the lists in your slice.

+> Note: you'll nearly always want to use a named request when using lists.
+This is so that you can track the request status.

 ```js
 import { actionTypes } from 'redux-resource';
 import store from './store';